zhangce/kbp/README.md

 This is an SQL extractor, which means that it has no UDF but simply executes a query.

+## Entity linking

-## Entity linking: exact string match between entities and mentions
+### Entity linking: exact string match between entities and mentions

 To identify which mentions in text refer to which entities, we need to perform entity linking.
 This involves extracting specific features from (entity, mention) pairs.
 This extractor extracts the "exact string match" feature between (entity, mention) pairs (this feature is denoted as 'es').
 An (entity, mention) pair emits the 'es' feature if the following conditions hold:
 - the entity and mention have corresponding types